cyruslam0831/iss-docking-autopilot/README.md

 6. Click Open.
 7. If you see a UFO icon in extension bar (top right) that means extension is loaded successfully.

-P.S.
+.
 Once it is published in Webstore, installation will be much simpler.

 ## In addition
-I used simple PID Controller algorithm to implement this autopilot.

-If you wish to play around with coefficients - you may paste content of autopilot.js into browser's console.
+Original version by viocost